Skip to main content

 NAPTR record

-A NAPTR (Name Authority Pointer) record is most commonly used in internet telephony applications.
-It is generally used to convert phone numbers into SIP URIs.
+NAPTR (Name Authority Pointer) records are primarily used in Internet telephony to map phone numbers to SIP URIs.

 info